aramis-lab/clinica/docs/Converters/GENFItoBIDS.md

 ## Downloading GENFI

-To download GENFI in a way that you can convert it, you only need to make sure of two thing:
+To download GENFI in a way that you can convert it, you need to make sure of two things:
-- To only select the "simplify downloaded archive structure" in download data options.
+- Only select the "simplify downloaded archive structure" in download data options.
-- And in Select Image Data section Scans Format, select only "DICOM"
+- Select only "DICOM" in "Select Image Data" section "Scans Format".

 ![](../img/GENFI_download/selection.png)